yihui/knitr/hooks.md

 ---
 layout: default
 title: Hooks
-subtitle: Customizable functions to run before/after a code chunk and tweak the output of knit
+subtitle: Customizable functions to run before/after a code chunk and tweak the output of knitr
 ---

 - [Chunk hooks](#chunk_hooks)
 - [Output hooks](#output_hooks)

-The object `hooks` in the **knit** package is used to set hooks; the basic usage is `hooks$set(param = FUN)` (see [objects](/knit/objects) for details) where `param` is the name of a chunk option (can be arbitrary), and `FUN` is a function.
+The object `hooks` in the **knitr** package is used to set hooks; the basic usage is `hooks$set(param = FUN)` (see [objects](objects) for details) where `param` is the name of a chunk option (can be arbitrary), and `FUN` is a function.
 There are two types of hooks: chunk hooks and output hooks.
 Hook functions may have different forms, depending what they are designed to do.

 ## Chunk hooks